NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architectureLevel4.rst

 SimCenterCommon
 ---------------

-SimCenter common shown in :numref:`figumlCommon} contains a number of component selctions, BIM selection, EDP Selection, SAM Selection, FEM Selection and UQ Engine Selection.
+SimCenter common shown in :numref:`figUmlCommon` contains a number of component selctions, BIM selection, EDP Selection, SAM Selection, FEM Selection and UQ Engine Selection.
 Each contains a number of options.
 The components and their options are all subclasses of the SImCenterAppWidget class, The SImCenterAppWidget has methods to output and input from a JSON object.
 SimCenterCommon also contains the RandomVariablesContainer class, each object being a container for a number of RandomVariables.
 Each RansomVariable having a name and a RandomVariable Distribution associated with it.
 Types of RandomVariableDistributions include for exmaple Normal, Lognormal, Uniform, Beta, and Gumbel.

 .. _figUmlCommon: